thepirat000/Audit.NET/src/Audit.NET.ElasticSearch/README.md

 ### Provider Options

 Mandatory:
-- **ConnectionSettings**: The Elasticsearch connection settings.
+- **Client / ClientSettings**: Specifies how to create the Elasticsearch client.
+You can either pass an instance of the ElasticsearchClient or provide the ElasticsearchClientSettings.

 Optional:
 - **Index**: The Elasticsearch index name to use.
 Can be NULL to use the default index.
-- **Id**: The id to use for the given audit event.
+- **Id / IdBuilder**: The id to use for the given audit event.
 Can be NULL to use an auto-generated id.

 ## Query events